 however, still, also, since, of course, besides, earlier

-In the next of the conjunctive adverb worksheets, the students will choose a word that completes the sentence and recognize the proper use of punctuation.
+In the next conjunctive adverb worksheets, the students will choose a word that completes the sentence and recognize the proper use of punctuation.

 Explanation: To combine two sentences together, you use a conjunctive adverb.

 Instructions: Fill in the blank with one of these conjunctive adverbs.
-You may only use each word one time:
+You may only use each word once:

 however, anyway, besides, later, instead, so, next, still, also